day8/re-frame-10x/README.md

 ### The expansion triangles in the data browsers don't work any more.
 But they used to.

 * in Chrome, try going to `devtools` (F12), choose the `Application` Tab and then select (on the left) `Local Storage` and clear out what's there.
-Restart you app.
+Restart your app.
 Fixed?
+(Warning this removes your `re-frame-10x` settings)
-* if there's still a problem, the nuclear option is to open a new Chrome tab and browse to `chrome://settings/resetProfileSettings`.
-Multiple people have confirmed this works, but it is a bit destructive.
+* if the problem persists, the nuclear option is to open a new Chrome tab and browse to `chrome://settings/resetProfileSettings`.
+Multiple people have confirmed this works, but it's a bit too destructive.
 * can you tell us (in the Clojurians #re-frame slack channel) what you did immediately before the problem showed up.
 We're still trying to track down the reasons.

 ## How does it work?